Climate Change Negotiations Game

 As part of the World Climate Project, you’ll join a global network of facilitators bringing these events to new audiences around the world.

-Like climate change itself, World Climate crosses disciplines, delivering insights into:
+Like climate change itself, the World Climate Simulation crosses disciplines, delivering insights into:

 - Policies and actions needed to address climate change;